-On Wednesday, November 16, 2016, World Music Boutique Productions and The Jazz Standard presented the third edition of The Flame Festival, the first and only festival of its kind to showcase the fusion of Jazz and Flamenco in the US.
+On Wednesday, November 16, 2016, World Music Boutique Productions and The Jazz Standard presented the third edition of The Flame Festival, the first and only Festival in the U.S. that showcases the fusion of Jazz and Flamenco.

-Essentially, the festival transports the “conversation” between flamenco and jazz – which has been going on in Spain for decades – to our shores.
-Also, it creates a platform for local artists and introduces the concept to new audiences through a yearly, live performances.
+The Festival transports the “conversation” between Flamenco and Jazz – which has been happening in Spain for decades – to our shores.
+Also, it creates a platform for local artists and introduces the concept to new audiences through yearly live performances.

-The festivities began with vocalist, composer Rebeca Vallejo who has built her career on combining flamenco, jazz and Brazilian music.
-Accompanied by pianist George Dulin and drummer, Davil Silliman, the songstress performed selections from her third recording, Azucar, Canela (Sugar, Cinnamon), jazz standards and original music.
+The festivities began with vocalist and composer Rebeca Vallejo, who built her career by combining Flamenco, Jazz, and Brazilian music.
+Accompanied by pianist George Dulin and drummer David Silliman, the songstress performed selections from her third recording, Azucar, Canela (Sugar, Cinnamon), which includes jazz standards, and original music.

-The repertoire included a Spanish interpretation of You Don’t Know What Love is (inspired by Shirley Horn), an interesting interpretation of Miles Davis’s Blue and Green; Milton Nascimento’s Sin Piedad and imaginative, original compositions inspired by The Police and, of all things, Nirvana!
-Vallejo is an vivacious, engaging performer who connects with the audience on a deep level.
+The repertoire included a Spanish interpretation of You Don’t Know What Love is (inspired by Shirley Horn), an exciting interpretation of Miles Davis’s Blue and Green, Milton Nascimento’s Sin Piedad, and imaginative, original compositions inspired by The Police and Nirvana!
+Vallejo is a vibrant, engaging performer who connects with the audience deeply.
 Also, she set the stage for the grand finale.

-After a short intermission, Chano Dominguez took to the stage.
-The Maestro played in a variety of styles: solo and as a duo with the remarkable bassist, Alexis Cuadrado.
-The high point of the evening occurred when flutist, Jay Rodriguez, flamenco singer Ismael Fernández, and choreographer, dancer Sonia Olla joined the duo for a breathtaking, impromptu bulería (a style that permits the greatest freedom for improvisation).
+After a short intermission, the pianist Chano Dominguez took to the stage and performed solo and as a duo, accompanied by the bassist Alexis Cuadrado.
+The high point of the evening occurred when flutist Jay Rodriguez, flamenco singer Ismael Fernández, and choreographer dancer Sonia Olla joined the duo for a breathtaking, impromptu bulería (a style that permits the greatest freedom for improvisation).

-After the show, I spoke to creator, producer Rebeca Vallejo, who assured me the Festival will return to New York in November 2017.
-Suffice it to say, the show was a smashing success however superlatives do not do it justice.
-If you have yet to experience the electricity of flamenco jazz live, do yourself a favor and turn out for the next edition of The Flame Festival.
-There is nothing that compares.
+After the show, I spoke to the creator, producer Rebeca Vallejo, who assured me the Festival would return to New York in November 2017.
+The presentation was a smashing success, and superlatives fail to do it justice.

 Katie Bull, The New York City Jazz Record

-Madrid born vocalist and composer Rebeca Vallejo is a most versatile and innovative performer.
-Known for combining her ancestral Flamenco roots, her deep love and understanding of Brazilian music, with the language of Jazz, Rebeca Vallejo deftly weaves all these elements into a sound that is truly unique.
+Madrid-born vocalist and composer Rebeca Vallejo is a most versatile and innovative performer.
+Known for combining her ancestral Flamenco roots and her deep love and understanding of Brazilian music with the jazz language, Rebeca Vallejo deftly weaves all these elements into a truly unique sound.

 Born into a family of singers in Madrid, Spain, Rebeca was immediately immersed in the rich musical language of Flamenco, learning at the feet of her grandfather, himself a Flamenco singer.

-Beginning her public performances at the age of four, the musical journey that started in an urban neighborhood of Madrid eventually took Ms. Vallejo to Great Britain, where she developed a deep passion for Jazz.
+Beginning her public performances at four, the musical journey that started in an urban neighborhood of Madrid eventually took Ms. Vallejo to Great Britain, where she developed a passion for Jazz.

-Arriving in New York in 2000, Rebeca began collaborating and performing with the most sought after musicians of the Latin-Jazz scene.
-Through this exposure, she uncovered the emotional beauty and rhythmic complexity of Brazilian music.
-It was there that she discovered the third corner of a musical triangle that, together with Jazz and Flamenco, would shape her musical foundation.
+Arriving in New York in 2000, Rebeca began collaborating and performing with the most sought-after musicians of the Latin Jazz scene.
+Through the exposure, she uncovered Brazilian music’s emotional beauty and rhythmic complexity.
+There, she discovered the third corner of a musical triangle that, together with Jazz and Flamenco, would shape her musical foundation.

-In addition to being an acclaimed performer, Rebeca Vallejo is the creator and bandleader of the musical projects EuroLatinJazz and EuroLatinFunk, and for two years she was the main vocalist of the Flamenco Dance Company “Día Flamenco”.
+In addition to being an acclaimed performer, Rebeca Vallejo is the creator and bandleader of the musical projects EuroLatinJazz and EuroLatinFunk.
+She was the main vocalist of the Flamenco Dance Company “Día Flamenco” for two years.

 Since 2012 Rebeca Vallejo has been an active performing member of the Brooklyn Conservatory Chorale.
-In 2009 Rebeca Vallejo was granted a scholarship to the prestigious Flamenco institution Cristina Heeren in Seville, Spain, where she focused on the study of Flamenco repertoire and Flamenco singing techniques.
-During the year of 2012 Rebeca Vallejo served as the director of SMINYC, a collective of musicians from Spain residing in New York, sponsored by the Spanish Cultural institution Centro Español.
+In 2009 Rebeca Vallejo was granted a scholarship to the prestigious Flamenco institution, Cristina Heeren, in Seville, Spain, where she focused on studying Flamenco repertoire and singing techniques.
+In 2012, Rebeca Vallejo served as the director of SMINYC, a collective of musicians from Spain residing in New York, sponsored by the Spanish Cultural institution Centro Español.

-Rebeca is currently promoting and touring her third studio album entitled “Azúcar Canela” The album is being brought to life under the direction of Grammy Award Winning producer John Seymour (Santana, U2, Dave Matthews Band).
+Rebeca is currently promoting and touring her third studio album, “Azúcar Canela” The album is being brought to life under the direction of Grammy Award Winning producer John Seymour (Santana, U2, Dave Matthews Band).
 “Azúcar, Canela” develops an interestingly raw multi-cultural “concept trio” of piano–drums/percussion– voice.

-Chano Domínguez is one of the most celebrated of jazz pianists and composers.
-His singular work is defined by his flamenco origins.
+Chano Domínguez is one of the most celebrated jazz pianists and composers.
+His flamenco origins define his singular work.

-In more than 40 years of his career, he has dazzled all kinds of audiences, including other musicians spanning both worlds of jazz and flamenco.
+In more than forty years of his career, he has dazzled all audiences, including other musicians spanning both worlds of Jazz and Flamenco.
 His interpretive talents are highly sought after for his authentic integration of both jazz and flamenco traditions, working with an extensive range of colleagues such as Paco de Lucía, Enrique Morente, Jorge Pardo, Carles Benavent, Martirio, Wynton Marsalis, Paquito d’Rivera, Jack DeJohnette, Herbie Hancock, Jerry Gonzalez, Gonzalo Rubalcaba, Michel Camino, Chucho Valdés, Joe Lovano, and George Mraz, among others.

 Dominguez’ music has been performed by many different ensembles and orchestras, including the Lincoln Center Jazz Orchestra, WDR Cologne Big Band, Orquesta Nacional de España, Orquesta Nacional de Latvia, Orquesta de Cámara del Vallés, and the Orquesta Nacional de Costa Rica.

-In 2016 Dominguez was nominated for a fourth Grammy, this one a Latin Grammy for his latest release “Bendito”.
-This recording features Chano as producer, composer and pianist with his preferred ‘cantaor’ (flamenco singer) Blas Cordoba aka “El Kejio”.
+In 2016 Dominguez was nominated for a fourth Grammy, this one a Latin Grammy for his latest release, “Bendito.”
+This recording features Chano as producer, composer, and pianist with his preferred ‘cantaor’ (flamenco singer) Blas Cordoba, aka “El Keijo.”

-Chano is currently living in New York.
-He will have a new solo release coming out in January 2017 on Sunnyside Records.
-He is also a seasoned educator, available for master classes, workshops and residencies.
-He has previously taught at Taller de Músics in Barcelona, The Music Conservatory of Bogotá, The Julliard School in New York and at the School of Music at the University of Washington.
+Chano is currently living in New York and working with SunnySide Records.
+He will have a new solo release coming out in January 2017.
+He is also a seasoned educator, available for master classes, workshops, and residencies.
+He has previously taught at Taller de Músics in Barcelona, The Music Conservatory of Bogotá, The Julliard School in New York, and the University of Washington School of Music.